wp-plugins/ibs-calendar/readme.txt

 * See more at https://indianbendsolutions.net/documentation/ibs-Calendar/

 Presently IBS Calendar is in its Beta phase of development and all testing and reporting of issues is appreciated.

-2014-11-26 NOTE GOOGLE has changed its support of Google Calendar feeds now requiring a developer license.
-As it presently stands the plugin is non functional.
-As soon as the issues can be resolved ther will be a new release

 == Installation ==
 1. Download ibs-Calendar-0.1.zip and unzip.